Sets88/ssh-crypt/README.md

 # Why you may need it

-Sometimes you want to keep your password inside your shell scripts but it's not very safe to have raw passwords in it
+Sometimes, you may need to store passwords within your shell scripts, but doing so in plain text is a major security risk.

-This module can help you to solve this problem by keeping your passwords encrypted.
+Fortunately, this module can help you keep your passwords encrypted and secure.

-The idea is you have your ssh key which protected with master password(or a special device containing a key) and there is an ssh-agent which can keep your ssh key(or use you key device), so you can use you key as an encryption key, until you have your key in ssh-agent you can decrypt your passwords inside your shell scripts, but after your ssh key been removed from your ssh-agent you(or somebody else) can't use it to encrypt/decrypt passwords or other sensitive data, here how you can use it:
+Here's how it works: you protect your ssh key with a master password or a special device, and then use the ssh-agent to keep your ssh key (or use your key device).
+This allows you to use your key as an encryption key, and decrypt your passwords within your shell scripts while your key is in the ssh-agent.
+However, once your ssh key is removed from the ssh-agent, neither you nor anyone else can use it to encrypt or decrypt sensitive data.
-You add your ssh key to ssh-agent:
+To use this module, simply add your ssh key to the ssh-agent:

     /usr/bin/ssh-add -t 1d -k ~/.ssh/id_rsa

-You enter master password and now you have ssh key in your ssh-agent, Now you can use it to encrypt passwords or other sensitive data:
+After entering your master password, your ssh key is now stored in the ssh-agent.
+You can use it to encrypt passwords or other sensitive data securely:

     ssh-crypt -e -s 'testpassword'

+Once you have encrypted your password, you will receive a string containing the encrypted data.
-You get string which contains your encrypted password, copy it, you can use it further, lets write a shell script:
+You can copy this string and use it as needed.
+To automate this process, you can write a shell script:

     !/bin/bash